pulumi/docs/content/docs/guides/saml/okta.md

 | firstName | user.firstName |
 | lastName  | user.lastName  |

-<p><!-- space between table and image --></p>
 ![Configuration Settings](/images/docs/reference/service/saml-okta/configure-saml-settings.png)

 ### User Assignments

 After the Pulumi SAML application has been created in Okta, the next step is to assign users to it.
-This will grant specific users or groups access to sign into Pulumi using their Okta-provided credentials.
+This will grant specific users or groups access to sign into Pulumi with their Okta-provided credentials.

 To assign users or groups to the application, navigate to the **Assignments** tab on the application